Celebrating 50 Years!

 Celebrate half a century of Schlitz Audubon at our Annual Gala on Saturday, June 26.
 At this all-outdoor event, guests will move through three experience areas that honor our mission and those who have been so important to the Center’s growth over the decades.

 Join us on Sunday, August 29 for an engaging family-friendly event!
 You’ll hear about the history of the land and visit our various ecosystems, where you will learn how we have improved habitat for wildlife.

 Our volunteers treasure nature, and we treasure them!
-A volunteer celebration will be taking place on October 20.
+A volunteer celebration will be taking place in the spring of 2022.
 Check back for more details later in summer.

 Schlitz Foundation donates Nine Mile Farm to National Audubon Society.

 Schlitz Audubon officially opens to the public.
 Birding observations begin being recorded, starting one of the longest-running citizen science projects in the region.

 40-acre Cleaver Property (on the Milwaukee River south of Brown Deer Rd.) is donated to Center.

 After years of working with the Humane Society in support of birds of prey, we receive our federal permits to begin our Raptor Program.

 Plans for Mystery Lake are developed after funds for the project were given in memory of Ilma Uihlein.